uhub/awesome-erlang/README.md

 * [tonyrog/beam](https://github.com/tonyrog/beam) - BEAM emulator written in Erlang
 * [rabbitmq/mnevis](https://github.com/rabbitmq/mnevis) - Raft-based, consensus oriented implementation of Mnesia transactions
 * [rabbitmq/gen-batch-server](https://github.com/rabbitmq/gen-batch-server) - A generic batching server for Erlang and Elixir
-* [processone/eimp](https://github.com/processone/eimp) - Erlang Image Manipulation Process
+* [lfe/rebar3](https://github.com/lfe/rebar3) - A comprehensive LFE rebar3 plugin for all your LFE tooling needs
 * [klarna-incubator/glass](https://github.com/klarna-incubator/glass) - A semantic search tool for Erlang that supports large code-bases.
 * [jimmyrcom/HTML5-Canvas-Old-School-RPG-Map-with-Erlang-Websockets-Chat](https://github.com/jimmyrcom/HTML5-Canvas-Old-School-RPG-Map-with-Erlang-Websockets-Chat) - You can make MMOs now using html thanks to google.
 See the link for what it does.
 The client is pure HTML5, the server here is erlang.
 * [geocar/inet_ssh_dist](https://github.com/geocar/inet_ssh_dist) - SSH distribution for erlang